metrorailings/OwlBlog/content/posts/week-1-insights-1.md

 Seems like Matthew Buttford will be just fine.

 Jalen Ramsey is a real force on defense.
 More than happy making plays all over the field.

+Chicago is quickly letting people know that it's possible to run the ball on these Rams.